 - Blood Knight: She likes making use of her Power Copying.

 - Bring It

 - Cloud Cuckoo Lander: Somewhat literally, as she usually lives airborne, but she definitely is eccentric.

 - Cool Ship: Her tournament is organized in a giant airship.

 - Deadpan Snarker: She has her moments.

 - Even Evil Has Standards: She isn't happy to hear about the perspective of Miki grabbing more power than she already has, and even less about what happened to Satome.
-Her anger gives her a second wind and she gets back at Miki, dying in the fight but denying Miki a way out of her crashing airship.
-Satome is saved.
+Her anger gives her a second wind and she gets back at Miki, dying in the fight but denying Miki a way out of her crashing airship, saving Satome in the process.

 - Fingerless Gloves